yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 The word "mutex" stands for an object providing `MUTual EXclusion` between threads.
 A mutex ensures that only one thread has access to a critical section or data by using operations like a lock and unlock.
 A critical section is a shared resource that many threads want to access.
-While there is no issue if multiple threads want to read the same critial section, no new thread can modify the section until the previous thread finishes its own writing.
+While there is no issue if multiple threads want to read the same critical section, no new thread can modify the section until the previous thread finishes its own writing.
 Under this scenario, the first thread locks the section, and will remain that way until the lock is released.

 {{< imgs